FelixMarcelo/Investment-Analysis-Python/README.md

 3. Since jan, 2016 the owner monthly received RS 1.400,00 for rent.
 4. The purchase proposal amount was R$ 500.000,00.

-To bring all this amounts to present value i'll use accumulated IPCA.
+To bring all this amounts to present value i'll use accumulated IPCA and savings accounts proftability.

 LET'S GO FOR IT.